 This document demonstrates the complete Get List flow using the GetProductsForLookup feature from the EBusiness application.
 The flow starts with a GET request to the controller and uses Query projects instead of Handlers in the DomainHandler section for data retrieval.
-This is similar to Get Paged List but returns a simple IEnumerable<T>
+This is similar to Get Paged List but returns a simple IEnumerable<T> without pagination.

 Complete Flow Architecture